verrazzano/docs/content/en/docs/setup/platforms/OLCNE/OLCNE.md

 ##### Persistent Volumes
 A default Kubernetes storage class is required by Verrazzano.
-When using pre-allocated `PersistentVolumes`, for example NFS, persistent volumes should be declared as following.
+When using pre-allocated PersistentVolumes, for example NFS, persistent volumes should be declared as following.
-The value for `name` may be customized but will need to match the `PersistentVolume` `storageClassName` value later.
+The value for `name` may be customized but will need to match the PersistentVolume `storageClassName` value later.
-* Create a default `StorageClass`
+* Create a default StorageClass
   ```
   $ cat << EOF | kubectl apply -f -
     apiVersion: storage.k8s.io/v1